-Command line arguments allow users to pass additional information to a program at runtime.
+Command line arguments in Java allow users to pass additional information to a program at runtime.
 In Java, these arguments are passed as an array of strings to the main method of a class.

 For example, consider the following program that prints the output of the sum of two numbers: